andy-gothro/andy-gothro.github.io/index.md

 Of course things don't always go as planned, and we had some components break, which I led a redesign of

-The part which broke:
+The rear bearing carrier which attached the rear wheels to the driveshaft and suspension arms:
 ![Image](20190519_101742.jpg)
 ![Image](IMG_20190519_102107.jpg)

 Twice!

 ![Image](IMG_20190519_131546.jpg)
+Both sides had the same issue, with the lower mount suffering from way too much bearing stress.

-So I redesigned the rear suspension to avoid such concentrated loads,
+So I redesigned the rear suspension to avoid such concentrated loads:

 ![Image](image 2.png)
 ![Image](v1 8-17-19.JPG)